How to apply

 Around two weeks after submitting your application, you’ll receive a decision from us.
 If you are travelling from a partner institution, we will contact your home university’s study abroad office, as we can’t process your application until they approve your participation.

-If you’ve been successful you'll receive an offer to confirm your place on the programme that you can accept online.
-You will also be asked to pay the tuition fee for one session to secure your place.
+If you’ve been successful you’ll receive an offer to confirm your place on the programme that you can accept online.
+You will also be asked to pay the tuition fee to secure your place.
 You will then receive your official offer letter.

 You will receive confirmation of your module allocations in May when you begin Pre-Enrolment.

 You will need your offer letter, that contains your candidate number, as well as evidence that you can support yourself financially to enter the UK.
 You will also need this offer letter with you if you intend to travel outside of the UK while you are studying at Sussex.

 If you are a visa national (US passport holders should look at non-visa nationals below), you will need to apply for a short term study visa at your nearest British Embassy or High Commission before you travel to the UK.
 There is a fee for this.